-Companies across the US and around the world have been seeking for years to entice top talent to join their ranks as well as engage and empower their existing employees in order to build the best possible workforce they can.
+Companies across the US and around the world have been seeking for years to entice top talent.
+In the wake of the Great Resignation, attracting talent and engaging and empowering existing employees is even more pressing.
 As technology advances, the variety of shapes these enticements take differ as much as employee personalities do, leading human resource groups to offer a multitude of benefits not seen before.

-Between flex time (which has become almost a buzz word in the last decade), telecommuting, job or desk sharing, and allowing employees to set their schedules, flexible work options can be attractive to both you and your employees.
+Between flex time, the rise of hybrid and remote work, job or desk sharing, and allowing employees to set their schedules, flexible work options can be attractive to both you and your employees.

 Flexibility – Working to Live Versus Living to Work

-Employees are increasingly interested in better work-life balance, whether that’s to attend their children’s kickboxing classes or have a leisurely morning workout with a post rush hour commute.
-Flexibility to choose which block of eight hours a day they work can give your workforce a whole new lease on the day’s productivity.
+Employees are increasingly interested in better work-life balance, whether that’s to attend their children’s kickboxing classes or have a leisurely morning workout with a post-rush hour commute.
+Flexibility to choose how, when, and where they work can give your workforce more control.
 Some people have their best hours of efficiency in the early morning, and for others, the early evening is their sweet spot.
 By catering to more flexible scheduling, you’re recognizing that your workforce isn’t a carbon copy, and in providing the opportunity to manage their day a little more on their terms, you’re empowering them to know what suits their work best.

-Employees with more control over their daily schedules have been shown to be more focused, timely with their work, and the quality of their work improves.
+When employees have more control over their daily schedules they are more focused and timely with their work.
+Additionally, the quality of their work improves.
 This increases their sense of professional purpose, which contributes to greater job satisfaction, which funnels into their focus and productivity for a positive feedback loop.

-Your business also gains a longer workday in which your customers can enjoy greater access to customer service without much impact to your bottom line.
+By allowing flexible work schedules, your business also gains a longer workday.
+Your customers can enjoy greater access to customer service without much impact on your bottom line.
 Eliminating worries of overtime pay while still covering a wider range of hours is an attractive incentive to being flexible when one worker prefers a 7:00-4:00 schedule and another prefers a 10:00-7:00 workday.
 You get 12 hours of coverage without risking burning out valuable employee resources.

-Job sharing is another way in which some employees who prefer to work part-time can cover the duties of a position while still maintaining their schedule on their terms.
-This can be ideal for students whose classes take up one half of the day, leaving the other half available for work hours.
+Job sharing is another way to provide flexible work schedules.
+Employees who prefer to work part-time can cover the duties of a position while still maintaining their schedule on their terms.
+This can be ideal for students.
+Many have classes that take up one half of the day but have the other half available for work.
 This can give them a chance to gain experience with your company while you get the benefit of two minds bringing innovative ideas and problem solving for the same position.

 Of course, every upside has a downside.
-There’s a level of technological investment in telecommuting employees that a lot of companies simply can’t afford.
+There’s a level of technological investment in insuring smooth transitions.
+And with a large number of remote and hybrid employees, that’s something many companies simply can’t afford.
 Smaller employers may also not have the management capacity to oversee a multitude of varying schedules.
-Juggling the hours of a few employees may not be so daunting, but for a larger company with hundreds if not thousands of workers, these flexible schedules could create more headaches and lost productivity than they’re worth.
+Juggling the hours of a few employees may not be so daunting.
+For a larger company with hundreds if not thousands of workers, these flexible schedules could create more headaches and lost productivity than they’re worth.

-In addition, the lack of face time with employees could hurt communication between employees and supervisors.
-Immersion in a busy office helps your staff keep their fingers on the pulse of the company and its efforts, and the same isolation that helps eliminate distraction for telecommuting employees can also hurt the team member mentality.
-This can be avoided by requiring a certain number of hours to be worked in-house, but even scheduling meetings can be nightmarish if all the innovative minds have to be tracked down.
-Instead of telecommuting employees, perhaps flex time or compressed workweeks work better.
+In addition, the lack of face time with employees is beginning to have an impact on community and company culture.
+Immersion in a busy office helps your staff keep their fingers on the pulse of the company and its efforts.
+And the same isolation that helps eliminate distraction for remote employees can also hurt the team member mentality.
+This can be reduced with hybrid schedules, but only if coordinated to ensure the right people are in place.
+For example, scheduling meetings can be nightmarish if all the innovative minds have to be tracked down.
+Many employees are pushing to continue to work remotely, but perhaps flex time or compressed workweeks might be better options.

-Those water cooler conversations that bring new insights to the work your employees are doing also suffer.
-Nothing beats a face-to-face conversation when the creative juices are flowing, and if a chunk of your workforce is missing from your hallways and offices, those conversations simply don’t take place as frequently.
-Perhaps video conferencing or advancements in virtual and augmented reality in the workplace can alleviate some of this, but again, those conferences have to be scheduled with a far-flung workforce.
+Those spontaneous conversations that bring new insights to the work your employees are doing also suffer.
+Nothing beats a face-to-face collaboration when the creative juices are flowing, and if a chunk of your workforce is missing from your hallways and offices, those conversations simply don’t take place as frequently.
+We know that video conferencing and advancements in virtual and augmented reality in the workplace can alleviate some of this, but again, those conferences have to be scheduled with a geographically disconnected workforce.
 And as any creative person can tell you, you can’t always schedule inspiration.

-The modern workforce is changing in ways we have yet to see or predict.
-Keeping employees happy in the type of environment in which they thrive is a vital key to successful and innovative businesses and building solid relationships among your workers and with your clients.
+The modern workforce is changing more rapidly than ever.
+Keeping employees happy in an environment in which they thrive is vital to successful and innovative businesses.
+And building solid relationships among your workers and with your clients is more important than ever.
 Recognizing all the ways in which your employees can thrive with more flexible work arrangements shows you have their ideal working conditions in mind.
-Your people are your strongest asset, and giving them outside-the-office opportunities is one way to empower them to be happier, more engaged, more satisfied professionals.
+Your people are your strongest asset.
+Giving them outside-the-office opportunities is one way to empower them to be happier, more engaged, and more satisfied professionals.